DaveTanKY/IDAssignment2/README.md

 Lastly, i made a contact page.
 This page serves as a page for users to send their comments and suggestions of the website.
 They can also send us suggestions of any missing characters they would like to see added to the website.

+The API i chose to use is https://hp-api.herokuapp.com.
+I chose to use this api because it contains all the informaiton that i want to display on my site.
+It is able to give me information about the characters as well as their images which i used to display on my characters page.
+Another reason i chose this API is because it does not require an API key.
+This means that everyone will be able to access the information easily.

 # Features

 For my header, i wanted to make a minimalistic header that was easy to navigate while still retaining  the "Harry Potter" theme.
 I chose to have the 3 links on the top while having a harry potter logo on the side.